 - Padeswood & Buckley

-Members of the Club are not normally allowed to play in the Seniors’ Open which is usually held on a Monday in June.
+Members of the Club are not allowed to play in the Seniors’ Open which is usually held on a Monday in June.
 However, volunteers to act as starters, spotters, receptionists… are needed.

 Annual general meeting